viky-ai/website/doc/tutorials/getting-started-part-3/index.md

 In order not to reinvent the wheel, you will add 2 agent dependencies as seen above:

 - **Numbers** agent will allow you to understand ordinal and cardinal numbers written in digits or in letters.
 This seems appropriate to recognize street number and postal code.
-- **VillesFR** agent will allow you to recognize French cities and give you their geographical coordinates.
+- **Cities French All** agent will allow you to recognize French cities and give you their geographical coordinates.
 This seems appropriate to recognize locality.

 To do this, return to the agent **Overview** tab.